apereo/apereo.github.io/_posts/apereo/2018-03-30-apereo-strategy.md

 the world over the longer term, Apereo needs to exist with enough substance to be able to, well, do things.
 The thing about unsustainable things is that they're really hard to sustain.
-Working towards the vision will require sustained effort for many years (forever?) and so achieving escape velocity is essential.
+Working towards the vision will require sustained effort for many years (forever?) and so achieving sustainability is essential.

 So here's the strategy: